aamodatre/QOSF-2021-Cohort-4/README.md

 ```
 python3 main.py
 ```

 The problem statement may formulated as a satisfiability problem, which is common in mathematics and computer sciences.
-Acknowledging that only binary numbers with alternating bits (0s and 1s) clear the speficied criterion, a CNF-format DIMACS file is generated.
+Acknowledging that only binary numbers with alternating bits (0s and 1s) clear the specified criterion, a CNF-format DIMACS file is generated.
 This file comprises of the mathematical clauses that all quantum states with 'm' qubits are tested against.
-The CNF-DIMACS file allows the generation of an appropriate phase oracle, and Grover's diffuser operator.
+The CNF-DIMACS file allows the generation of an appropriate phase oracle, and Grover's diffuser operator using built-in Qiskit library functions.
 A subsequent Grover's search amplifies the quantum states which satisfy all clauses speficied in the DIMACS file.
 The outline of the algorithm is as follows.

 The solution follows the following step:
 1. User-input array is stored in an ordered data-type, such as a list or tuple.